 If you hear the fire alarm and you cannot leave your flat move to a room where you think you will be safe and call 999.
-Keep the door to the room closed and use towels or bedding at the bottom of the door stop any smoke getting in.
+Keep the door to the room closed and use towels or bedding at the bottom of the door to stop any smoke getting in.

 In high rise blocks of flats the law requires a Secure Information Box to be installed at the building with information that GMFRS can use if there is a fire.
 The Secure Information Box can be used to record details of the location of residents who cannot evacuate the building without help.
 This information can only be included in the Secure Information Box with your consent.
-Firefighters will use this information to identify flats where they need to provide assistance to people to leave or to rescue you.
+Firefighters will use this information to identify flats where they need to provide evacuation assistance to people, or to perform rescues.

-When you phone 999 you should tell the Control Operator that you cannot leave your flat and the reason why - this information will be passed to Firefighters at the building.
+When you phone 999 you should tell the control operator that you cannot leave your flat and the reason why - this information will be passed to firefighters at the building.